Damien Thomlinson is an Australian veteran of the war in Afghanistan and former member of the elite 2nd Commando Regiment.

 In April 2009, while on night patrol in Southern Afghanistan, Damien's unit drove over an improvised Taliban bomb.
 Damien suffered horrendous injuries in the explosion which resulted in both of his legs being amputated.
 The damage to his body was so severe that there were many times when his medical team did not think he would pull through.

-Most people could not imagine recovering and moving on from something as debilitating as the loss of two limbs but instead of sinking into depression or retreating from the world, Pte.
-Thomlinson saw the amputation of his legs as just another challenge to be overcome.
+Most people could not imagine recovering and moving on from something as debilitating as the loss of two limbs but instead of sinking into self-pity and depression and retreating from the world, Damien Thomlinson decided to treat the loss of his legs as another challenge to be overcome.